MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/SetupComplete2.cmd-File-Example.md

 manager: tsiggaar
 ---
 # SetupComplete2.cmd File Example
 The following code is an example of the SetComplete2.cmd file on a Microsoft Azure virtual machine.
-When you create an Azure virtual machine that you want to use as an Azure Marketplace image for [!INCLUDE[navnow](includes/navnow_md.md)] deployment, you use the SetComplete2.cmd file to Schedule the second part of SysPrep\-based SQL Server installation on the Azure virtual machine that is created from the image.
+When you create an Azure virtual machine that you want to use as an Azure Marketplace image for [!INCLUDE[navnow](includes/navnow_md.md)] deployment, you use the SetComplete2.cmd file to Schedule the second part of SysPrep-based SQL Server installation on the Azure virtual machine that is created from the image.

  Copy the following code into the SetComplete2.cmd file.